camicroscope/GSOC/README.md

 ## Eaglescope Automatic Configuration

-**Primary Mentor:** Ryan Birmingham

-**Overview:** Eaglescope is a web application for exploratory analysis on high dimensional datasets, especially biomedical datasets.
+**Overview:** Eaglescope is a web application for exploratory analysis of high-dimensional datasets, especially biomedical datasets.
 This tool has been designed primarily to focus on cohort identification, that is to identify a set of criteria which produce distinct or interesting data.
 Right now, in order to create a dashboard, the entire layout needs to be specified in a configuration manifest.
 However, this has the side effect of requiring that users already understand the data well enough to select which possible visualizations would be most interesting.
-This project, Eaglescope Automatic Configuration, aims to provide instant statistical insight into which fields or combinations of fields can be best represented in the various different visualizations implemented in eaglescope.
+This project, Eaglescope Automatic Configuration, aims to provide instant statistical insight into which fields or combinations of fields can be best represented in the various different visualizations implemented in Eaglescope.
 This would have the added bonus of letting a user quickly explore a new dataset without writing any configuration.
 This has been proposed as a short project, and would focus on classical statistical methods.

 **Project Requirements:**
  * A documented method for deciding which visualizations work with a given tabular dataset